Kilometres for Kids

 Feel great all month as you challenge yourself to walk, run, move or ride your chosen distance.

-Sick children like Cooper need your help
+Cooper need your help

 Cooper was just two-and-a-half when he first came to Starship after weeks of illness with no answers.
 He was rushed there by the Starship Air Ambulance, where the PICU team gave him life-saving care.
 Over the years, Cooper was diagnosed with a rare genetic condition and became a regular visitor to Starship for treatment.
 Despite being unwell, he faced it all with courage — loving the helicopters, therapy dogs, and playrooms.